 Resource-oriented research will not only create a whole new way to “do” history, it will also have a profound effect on the old subject-oriented model.
 So many resources will be readily accessible that the process will, in many cases, become much more efficient and consume significantly less time and effort.
 The bases of our collective historical understanding will become more broad, clear, certain, and accessible.

 But creating value-added resources is just the first step.
 The power in collecting and having data lies in relating datasets to one another.
 That is when information turns into knowledge and starts to form stories.
-And value-added historical resources will most definitely relate, one to the other, through names, dates, and location identifiers.
+Value-added historical resources will relate, one to the other, through names, dates, and location identifiers.

 If we thoroughly and accurately associate the data that we collect from various resources, we will achieve a certain level of data synergy in which each resource clarifies, refines, and complements the others.
-Some sources will clarify locations included in others, some will include related information omitted by the others.
+Some sources will clarify locations included in others, some will include related information excluded by the others.
 Some sources will answer the questions raised by other sources.
 Misspellings or other small errors in one resource will be shouted down by the other resources.

 Accuracy and even understanding will emerge to a degree that is not possible now, as a true knowledge emerges directly from the resources, with little to no interpretation.
 The basic outlines of individual histories will become readily available to us.
 Historical documentation – the bones of stories – of people, places, buildings, and institutions will be at hand and universally available.

 At what point will machines be able to accurately read and intelligently analyze our historical resources?
 How soon after that will they start to fit the pieces together, to recognize variations in name spellings, to understand, for instance, the subdivision of lots and address changes, to follow an institution through a name change, to put all of the pieces together and crank out millions of reasonably robust histories and possibly even achieve a certain broader understanding of many aspects of human history?